Cambodia PM starts to 'like' Facebook as opponents woo voters online

 Hun Sen's Facebook, which how has 1.2 million "likes", carries images and videos of new infrastructure and credits him with Cambodia's speedy economic development.

-Some of the 63-year-old's most recent activities were sharing links to what he says are his favourite TV shows, "Cambodian Idol" and "The Voice" - local spin-offs of hit U.S. talent contests.
+Some of the 63-year-old's most recent activities were sharing links to what he says are his favorite TV shows, "Cambodian Idol" and "The Voice" - local spin-offs of hit U.S. talent contests.

 In June, Sen's government held two mandatory classes for 400 heads of Phnom Penh schools, which included showing them how to get Facebook accounts and write supportive messages for the ruling Cambodian People's Party (CPP), according to people who attended the sessions.